 Some of the examples can be:

--I have a good understanding of this skill (a skill like Java programming ), and I have developed few programs that can ease this ( some problematic issue) process.
+-I have a good understanding of this skill (a skill like Java programming ), and I have developed a few programs that can ease this process (some problematic issues).
 (Eventually, the interviewer would want to know – what programs and how?)

 -I noticed certain loopholes in the program that could have invited data theft.
-I ultimately helped my team in stopping them.
+I ultimately helped my team stop them.

 (Next question can be – What kind of loopholes?)

--I had to take some difficult decisions which I need not elaborate here.
+-I had to make some difficult decisions, which I need not elaborate here.

 7. Anticipate Doubts and Suspicions

-When interviewers screen a lot of candidates, they usually have a sketch of their ideal candidate in mind.
+When interviewers screen many candidates, they usually have a sketch of their ideal candidate in mind.

-So, you should work towards knowing what should be the concerns and suspicions they may have of not approving a candidate.
+So, you should work towards knowing what concerns and suspicions they may have about not approving a candidate.

 The interviewers usually screen out candidates fast based on these reservations.
-If you don’t demonstrate that behavior, your chances of scoring over others increase manifold.
+If you don’t demonstrate that behaviour, your chances of scoring over others increase manifold.

 Also, put yourself in their shoes and look at you.
-Ask what may be the concerns that they may not like in you or select you.
-Come up with a better answer or behavioral rectification to address those issues.
+Ask what concerns they may have about you or that may keep them from selecting you.
+Come up with a better answer or behavioural rectification to address those issues.

 Before the interview, screen the candidates sitting outside.
-Stay positive and try to find that X- factor that you possess and the others don’t.
+Stay positive and try to find that X-factor you possess that others don’t.

 It can be anything from your attire to your credentials.
 So, keep your eyes and mind open.